If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 How it works

 Hydroxyzine is an antihistamine.
-Histamine is one of the body's signaling chemicals, and among other roles it helps keep the brain alert.
-Hydroxyzine blocks histamine, which produces a calming, sedating effect, and that calming effect is how it eases anxiety.
+Histamine is one of the body's signaling chemicals, and among its many roles it helps keep the brain alert and awake.
+Hydroxyzine blocks the H1 histamine receptor, which is the receptor histamine acts on in the brain to maintain wakefulness.
+Turning down that signal produces a calming, sedating effect, and that same effect is how hydroxyzine eases anxiety.
+The calming and the drowsiness are not two separate actions.
+They are the same mechanism, which is why a dose that settles tension also tends to make a person feel sleepy.

 This is different from how a benzodiazepine works.
-Benzodiazepines act on a brain chemical system called GABA.
-Hydroxyzine does not, and it does not cause dependence.
-That is the main reason a prescriber may choose it for someone who wants to avoid the dependence risk of a benzodiazepine.
+Benzodiazepines act on a brain chemical system called GABA, the brain's main calming system, and that action is what gives them both their speed and their dependence risk.
+Hydroxyzine does not touch GABA at all.
+It is not a controlled substance, it does not cause physical dependence, and it does not produce cravings or compulsive use.
+That is the main reason a prescriber may choose it for someone who wants relief that works quickly without the dependence risk a benzodiazepine carries.

 What to expect